-As of 31 December 2019, the Group employed 2,185 individuals worldwide.
-This breaks down to 610 in its Luxembourg headquarters, 552 in the rest of Europe, 656 in the US, and 367 in the rest of the world.
-SES is a truly international company represented by 81 different nationalities with the U.S. (658 employees), Germany (333), Israel (200), the UK (132) and France (125) as top five nationalities by number of employees.
+As of 31 December 2021, the Group employed 2,058 individuals worldwide, the majority based in its Luxembourg headquarters and the US.
+SES is a truly international company represented by 81 different nationalities with the U.S., Germany, Israel, France and the UK as top five nationalities by number of employees.